MartaEspinosa/Reconstructing_Macrocomplex/README.md

 Our program provides an heuristic solution to the problem as it uses a practical method but it does not guarantee a perfect or optimal solution, instead, provides a sufficient one for reaching an immediate goal in a reasonable time frame.
 We are totally aware that our program is not complete and has some important limitations.

 In the first place, the program needs binary interactions to work but it is not able to generate them, so we have run out of examples to prove its effectiveness.
-Probably, if we have had access to more examples our program would be better trained.
-This lack of training implies a low reproducibility as it does not work with any protein or any input file.
+Probably, if we had had access to more examples our program could have been better trained.
+This lack of training implies a low applicability as it does not work with any protein or any input file.

 Secondly, it does not reconstruct fully complexes, as there is always some chain missing to be added.
 We think this is because of some error in the code that we have not been able to detect, so we are not sure which is the reason to add more or less chains depending on the reference.

 Moreover, protein-nucleotide interactions are not taken into account.
-The program checks if a particular interaction is between proteins or with nucleotides, but does not go further on these last.
+The program checks if a particular interaction is between proteins or with nucleotides, but does not go further on the latter.
 To do so, some code should be changed in order to analyze these interactions that the program does recognise.
 However, if this happens, the program warns the user.

 On the other hand, the stoichiometry does not work properly.
 We have established a method to consider input files with stoichiometry but it does not generate the expected output when it is provided.
 Actually, it only works when the stoichiometry is said to be 1, as it happens by default.